wp-plugins/mg-quotes/readme.txt

 *Restrict or allow access to the quotes and the relative operations in admin with fine grained access control*

-The plugin define and assign at installation time the following primitive capabilities to the 'administrator' role:
+The plugin defines and assigns at installation time the following primitive capabilities to the 'administrator' role:

 Category custom taxonomy: